-Several tools are available on the ATEQ's website, www.ateq.qc.ca:
+Several tools are available on the microsite www.mastuvu.info:

-- The ATEQ has produced eight short videos on the subject of school bus safety (available in French only though).
-Watch these videos with your students and, if necessary, with their parents.
-These short videos were also distributed on DVD to all public and private francophone preschools and elementary schools as well as anglophone schools identified by their school boards.
-The DVD is not copyrighted, and may therefore be copied without prior authorization. - The "Jeux" section (in French) offers preschoolers and elementary students interesting activities related to school bus safety, featuring well-known safety campaign characters.
-New games are added on a regular basis throughout the year. - The first nine books in the Collection Bubusse series: Sam and Bloop Run into Trouble, Sam and Bloop Go to the Theatre, Sam and Bloop Go Ice-Fishing, Sam and Bloop at Field Day, Sam and Bloop Plant a Tree, Sam and Bloop Celebrate Valentine's Day, Sam and Bloop the Magicians, Sam and Bloop Go to the Sugar Shack and Sam and Bloop the Scientists, published between 2004 and 2012, may be downloaded.
-Additional safety rules are also presented.
+- The Federation has produced eight short videos on the subject of school bus safety (available in French only).
+Watch these videos with your students and, if necessary, with their parents. - The "Jeux" section (in French) offers preschoolers and elementary students interesting activities related to school bus safety, featuring well-known safety campaign characters. - The Bubusse Collection includes ten books: Sam and Bloop Run into Trouble, Sam and Bloop Go to the Theatre, Sam and Bloop Go Ice-Fishing, Sam and Bloop at Field Day, Sam and Bloop Plant a Tree, Sam and Bloop Celebrate Valentine's Day, Sam and Bloop the Magicians, Sam and Bloop Go to the SugarShack, Sam and Bloop the Scientists and Sam and Bloop Celebrate.
+They may be downloaded.
+The print version of the Bubusse Collection is also available for purchase.